Revisiting MAE pre-training for 3D medical image segmentation: Method configuration

 Models genesis \citep{zhou2021models} pre-text task is centered around restoring original patches from transformed versions.
 The transformed version is achieved by applying four different transformations in various combinations, with the following transformations: a composition of four separate pre-training schemes: \begin{enumerate*}[label=(\roman*)] \item \textbf{Non-linear intensity transformation:} Alters the intensity distribution while preserving the anatomy, focusing on learning the appearance of organs. \item \textbf{Out-painting:} Removes part of the image and requires the model to extrapolate from the remaining image, forcing it to learn the global structure of the organs. \item \textbf{In-painting:} Masks a part of the image, and the model learns to restore the missing parts, focusing on local continuity and context. \end{enumerate*} After having transformed the original image through these augmentations, the model is trained to recover the original image through a convolutional encoder-decoder architecture.
 This approach consolidates different tasks (appearance, texture, and context learning) into one unified image restoration task, making the model more robust and generalizable.

 \paragraph{Model specific Hyperparameters:} The entire set of hyperparameters of Models Genesis are contained within the data-augmentation.
-This allows us to transfer this transformation pipeline, as provided in the official \href{repository}{https://github.com/MrGiovanni/ModelsGenesis} without any changes to the hyperparameters.
+This allows us to transfer this transformation pipeline, as provided in the official \href{https://github.com/MrGiovanni/ModelsGenesis}{repository} without any changes to the hyperparameters.